melpomeniLk/shopping_cart/shopping-cart/README.md

 4. **Edit Products Form:** Administrators can edit the properties of existing products using this component.

-Additionally, all styling for the project is managed in a single CSS file for consistency and ease of maintenance.

 ## Data Management
 Product data is loaded from the `Products.js` file.
 Each product object includes an `id` property, which is passed as a prop to the `Product` component to uniquely identify each product.